LaerryLaessig/meerkat/README.md

   - mail adress for password reset and inform about new task
   - default value ''

-## functions
+## Functions
 - sign up
   - only whitelisted user can sign up
-  - the first sign up user is automatically on the whitelist
+  - the first sign-up user is automatically on the whitelist
   - first sign up user is the admin
 - whitelist
   - the admin can manage the whitelist